soban-khan/ledger-api/README.md

 This API provides a simple ledger system for tracking financial transactions using double-entry accounting principles.
 It allows you to:

-- Create accounts (Asset, Liability, Equity, Revenue, Expense)
+- Create accounts with supported types (Asset, Liability, Equity, Revenue, Expense)
 - Record transactions with balanced debits and credits
 - Query account balances
 - Retrieve transaction history with filtering options